 You can also use our app, Tobii Ghost, which you can use to capture where you're looking in-game when you are recording your gameplay.
 In the app, you can choose if you want to capture where you're looking in the shape of a bubble or a heatmap.

 In Tobii Ghost, you can not just change the shape but also responsiveness, trail, decay, size, opacity, and the color of your gaze overlay.

-Cool, everyone wants a piece of esports and we have grabbed our piece, and oh boy are we savoring it.
+Cool, everyone wants a piece of esports, and we have grabbed our part, and oh boy, are we savoring it.
 Eye tracking can have different use cases here as it is used for training esport teams by analysis and in live broadcasting.

 For training, both as a team or a solo player, you can look back at your sessions and see where your focus was.
 Was it in the right place at the right time?
 Were your reactions slow?
 What can you improve?
-You can really learn a lot about yourself by looking back and owning up to potential mistakes.
-Then you can also really just concentrate on improving what's important.
+You can learn a lot about yourself by looking back and owning up to potential mistakes.
+Then you can also really concentrate on improving what's important.

-In live broadcasting, commentators can go back and look where each individual player was looking during crucial moments and it really opens up discussion regarding the player's actions and reaction times.
+In live broadcasting, commentators can go back and look where each player was looking during crucial moments, and it opens up discussion regarding the player's actions and reaction times.

 Check out Shox's eye movements in a clip from ELEAGUE.